 seasoned veterans of the export apparel business for 30 years.
 Each individual has had long standing relationships with customers and suppliers for that period of tim

 About the Tecma Group of Companies

 The Tecma Group of Companies, Inc., headquartered in El Paso, Texas provides services that have enabled firms from a wide range of industries to establish and maintain Mexican manufacturing operations for almost three decades.
 Under its Mexico Shelter Manufacturing Partnership (MSMP) companies control and focus on their core, value-added functions, while Tecma tends to their human resource, payroll, accounting, logistics, and other needs that, although important, are not part of the manufacturing process.
-Receive informative Mexico manufacturing content by smartphone on a

 Photo credit: Kārlis Dambrāns